hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

-# Deploy scale-out Swift Nodes with HP Helion OpenStack
+# Deploy scale-out Swift Nodes with HP Helion  OpenStack&#174;

-As a part of cloud creation HP Helion OpenStack provides a Swift cluster.
-HP Helion OpenStack deploys Overcloud which supports 'no single point of failure policy'.

 By deploying scale-out Swift you can create storage-policy:1 for object-ring:1, which is used to store the cloud user data.
 Storage-policy:1 is used to implement object-ring:1 and it adhere to 'no single point of failure' policy.
 We recommend you to use at least **two** nodes to implement storage-policy:1.
 Also, you can extend the object storage by adding one or more nodes to object-ring:1 as per your requirement.